 Does cannabis make you lazy?

-Several approaches have been used to determine whether the cannabis affected the motivation of its users, with much the same conclusion each time.
+Several approaches have been used to determine whether the Cannabis affected the motivation of its users, with much the same conclusion each time.
 Repeated and continuous use of cannabis makes you lazy.
 Here's how it works.

 Researchers at the University of British Columbia (UBC) gave THC, the psychoactive cannabinoid in cannabis, to rats.
 This made them less likely to perform complex tasks even for a large reward, with most favoring a small task despite a smaller bonus.
 The addition of CBD did not change the conclusion of the test.